Women on the Jury: Wyoming Makes History Again

 The exact content of the letter is not known but can be deduced from Judge John Kingman’s later remarks on the letter.
 Kingman later wrote: “At this stage of the case, Col. Downey, the prosecuting attorney for the county, wrote to Judge Howe for advice and direction as to the eligibility of women as jurors, and what course should be taken in the premises.”
 Downey was informed that the women would be seated.

 After the women were called on March 7th, Downey asked the court to exclude the women, despite what he had been told earlier.
 Justice Howe reiterated his stance and the six women were seated.
 Downey did this for two possible reasons.
-Most importantly Downey knew that the same legislature that passed the suffrage act on December 10, 1869, passed a law on December 7th stating only males were eligible for jury duty.
+Most importantly Downey knew that the same legislature that passed the suffrage act on Dec.
+10, 1869, passed a law on Dec.
+7th stating only males were eligible for jury duty.
 If that was the law, he felt he was obliged to follow it.
-Less likely was an explanation in a later book by Downey’s daughter Alice ,who was only a child when her father died.
+Less likely was an explanation in a later book by Downey’s daughter Alice, who was only a child when her father died.
 Alice Downey wrote that her father believed that women should not be exposed to the “grim and unpleasant” duty of serving on a jury.
 In any case, his challenge was overruled.

 Opposition came from other sources as well.
 Nathan Baker, editor of the influential Cheyenne Leader, railed against women serving when their names were announced on March 1, 1870.
 Baker offered several specious arguments, including the claim that “the feminine mind is too susceptible to the influence of emotions to allow the supreme control of the reason.”